 Lori’s professional career as a TV producer and Art Buyer took her from Chicago to New York, and then to Paris where she lived for over 20 years.
 In 2008, she relocated to Colorado to pursue her art full time.

-Her work captures compelling organic forms in a very simple and beautiful way.
-Using various materials in addition to clay, Lori’s sculptures delight the observer with a lyrical humor and rare grace.
+Lori’s porcelain creations capture compelling organic forms in a very simple and beautiful way.
+Her drawings and colorful imagery delight the observer with a lyrical humor and rare grace.

 Lori’s works of art have been displayed in numerous galleries in Colorado including CORE Gallery and Co-Art Gallery of Denver, The Red Brick Arts Center and Aspen Chapel Gallery in Aspen, and The Carbondale Clay Center.
 Lori’s work has also been displayed at Meyers Gallery in Santa Ana, Ca. Presently, Lori is represented by D’art Gallery in Denver’s Art District on Santa Fe, and FooLPRoof Contemporary Art in the RiNo Art District.